nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A meeting contains the `INDEX` of the client in the clients list, the `DATE` and `TIME` for the meeting, and the `DESCRIPTION` of the meeting.
 * `INDEX` refers to the number of the client you are meeting with, as shown by executing the [`listClient`](#712-list-clients-listclient) command.
 * `DATE` should be given in the format DDMMYYYY.
-For example, 01022022 represents 1 February 2022.
+  * For example, 01022022 represents 1 February 2022.
+*  `DATE` in the past are not acceptable.
 * `START_TIME` and `END_TIME` should be give in the format HHMM.
-For example, 1234 represents the 12:34PM.
+  * For example, 1234 represents the 12:34PM.

 Use case:
 1. You have just scheduled a meeting with a client!
 You can use this command to add the details of the meeting into _MyInsuRec_ to help remember the meeting details.